 The Assessment and Qualifications database used to register, enroll, access students and production of various statements has reached its limit.
 The platform that was used to design this system was not meant to hold more than five (5) million records, and support more than five (5) simultaneous connections.
 Exceed the limits has resulted in the system to being unstable.
 During the processing of the November - December, 2016 examinations, the database failed a number of times.
-There were plans to enhance the capacity of TEVETA's Management Information System (MIS) in 2017.

-7.3.4.8 Management Information System (MIS) Enhancements
+7.3.4.8 Enhancements

 - i.
-New Assessment and Qualifications MIS, which was planned to be operational by the April May, 2017. - ii.
-Bought a new server, air cons, UPS and antivirus software. - iii.
-Embarked on the Project to develop an E-Learning Portal and Online Payment platforms in the first quarter of 2017.
+Developing the new Assessment and Qualifications system which we hope to start using by the April May, 2017 examinations is 80% done.
+After releasing these results, testing and deployment of the new system will commence. - ii.
+We managed to buy a new server, air cons, UPS and antivirus were procured.
+This has made the server environment to be stable in and abrupt shutdowns are nolonger experienced. - iii.
+E-Learning Portal and Online Payments We have been embarked on, the Project to develop an E-Learning Portal and Online Payment platforms in the first quarter of 2017.
 These systems will enable institutions and learners to do enrolments, registrations and submission of Continuous Assignments via the web.
 In addition, examination dockets, results and various statements will be sent to learners and institutions via the internet.